 - Make sure you wear formal clothes and shoes.
 Dress for the job/course you want to get into.

-- Do your research about salaries and make sure you have a realistic expected salary.
+- Do your research about salaries and make sure you have a realistically expected salary.

 - Reach the venue at least 10-15 minutes before time.
 Most offices are in building complexes that require lengthy security checks.
-So budget time for those.
+So have filler time for those.